earthly/website/blog/_posts/2021-12-14-golang-http.md

 <div class="notice--info">
 ℹ️ **Gorilla web toolkit**

-The [Gorilla web toolkit](https://www.gorillatoolkit.org/) is a collection of packages for working web protocols. `github.com/gorilla/mux` is a HTTP request multiplexer, basically a router, and is just a bit more flexible than the standard library's router.
+The [Gorilla web toolkit](https://www.gorillatoolkit.org/) is a collection of packages for working web protocols. `github.com/gorilla/mux` is an HTTP request multiplexer, basically a router, and is just a bit more flexible than the standard library's router.
 </div>

 Running this version, I can see that my handlers are working: